igemsoftware2021/iGEM_ParisBettencourt21/README.md

 ## Another (Mini)cells count example
 ![Example: Cells/mgfp01.JPG](https://drive.google.com/uc?export=view&id=1nlJ8HRB027Tzt4OOfzwPzgKS3BS7vlbf)

-## Image uploading
+## Image uploader

- There is one script dedicated to automated web navigation.
+ The **image_uploading_bot.py** script is dedicated to automated web navigation.
  It uses the selenium python extensions to
- - upload a set of images from a local folder to the igem servers
+ - Upload a set of images from a local folder to the igem servers
- - store the data of the uploaded files for accessible wiki editing
+ - Store the data of the uploaded files for accessible wiki editing